 - Remove the mats to rinse and wash them.
 Scrub the tough dirt out, then let them drip dry until you’re ready to reinstall them after a thorough wash.

 - Use a tiny brush to remove dust and grime from the cabin’s surfaces.
-Begin from the top and work your way down.
-Pay attention to the console and the corners.
+Begin at the top and work your way down, paying attention to the console and the corners.

 - Vacuum up all the dirt and filth from every nook and crevice.
 Again, start at the top and work your way down.